 he rains fall soft upon soft upon your fields,

 And until we meet again

 May God hold you in the palm of his hand.

 Be of good courage.
-We are in this together, and we will be together again soon.
+We are in this together.
 God bless you and may God be with us in the days ahead.